What is Zaatar?

 The easy way to try Zaatar is the Middle Eastern traditional dip with olive oil - dunk fresh bread in quality olive oil then dunk the oil-soaked bread in the Zaatar.
 Also, a popular and traditional Zaatar flat bread recipe (Manaesh or Manakish), in Middle-Eastern bakeries is spreading a pasty mix of olive oil and Zaatar on flat breads or pizza dough and is best served piping hot out of an oven (optional toppings may include chopped fine tomatoes, onions, mint leaves), .

 Because Zaatar is an aromatic, zesty, tangy, lively, and nutty herb and spice blend, it quickly becomes apparent that Zaatar is a versatile condiment that may season and be sprinkled on many foods.
 Examples include bagel and cream cheese, yogurts, salads, vegetable, eggs, meats, fruit, popcorn, and others.

-It quickly becomes apparent however, that Zaatar may be dipped or sprinkled on many foods that it can stick to, whether it’s bread and olive oil, pasty yogurt, hummus, moist vegetable, fruit, and salads.
-Because Zaatar is an aromatic, tart, and nutty herb and spice blend, it also has many culinary incarnations.
-There are a variety of salad and vegetarian recipes that include Zaatar as a dressing, as well as recipes as a rub on certain meats for seasoning and crusts.What makes Zaatar special is its simplicity.
-It is non-perishable and can simply remain in a pinch dip bowl along with the olive oil on kitchen counters to be enjoyed anytime as side food, a condiment, or main meal when there's nothing else to eat!
+More recently, Zaatar has experienced creative culinary incarnations in North America beyond its traditional uses in the Middle East.
+There are a variety of vegetarian and salad Zaatar recipes that use Zaatar as a dressing, as well as recipes as a rub on certain meats for seasoning and crusts.What makes Zaatar special is its simplicity.
+It is non-perishable and can simply remain in a pinch dip bowl along with the olive oil on kitchen counters to be enjoyed anytime as side food, a condiment, or main meal with bread and olive oil when there's nothing else to eat!